aravind-sadharani/chandraveena/src/blog/sarod-and-sursringar/index.md

 image: "../../../images/sarod-sursringar.jpg"
 description: "There are varied accounts on the evolution of rabab, sarod and sursringar.
 Many have written articles, journal papers and books on the subject.
 Never minding the history and its evolution, I am interested in talking about the two instruments, its commonalities and differences."
 ---
+With many years of training in Sarod, and a keen quest for the elusive Sursringar, I only thought it appropriate to write a post comparing and unravelling these two beautiful instruments.
+They are alike, and yet, world apart !

 There are varied accounts on the evolution of the rabab, the sarod and the sursringar.
 Many researchers and commentators have written articles, journal papers and books on the subject.
 Setting aside the history of these instruments, I would like to talk about sarod and sursringar, specifically their commonalities and differences.

 ![Sarod](sarod.jpg)